wp-plugins/stripe-payments/readme.txt

 == Description ==

 This plugin allows you to accept credit card payments via Stripe.
-It has a simple shortcode that lets you place a buy button anywhere on your WordPress site.
+It has a simple shortcode that lets you place buy buttons anywhere on your WordPress site.

 = Features =

 * Quick installation and setup.
+* Easily take payment for a service from your site via Stripe.
-* Sell files, digital goods or downloads using Stripe.
+* Sell files, digital goods or downloads using your Stripe merchant account.
 * Sell music, video, ebook, PDF or any other digital media files.
 * The ultimate plugin to create Stripe payment buttons.
-* Create a buy button on the fly and embed it anywhere on your site using a user-friendly shortcode.
+* Create buy buttons for your products or services on the fly and embed it anywhere on your site using a user-friendly shortcode.
 * Ability to add multiple "Buy Now" buttons to a post/page.
-* Allow a user to automatically download the file once the purchase is complete.
+* Allow users to automatically download the digital file after the purchase is complete.
 * View purchase orders from your WordPress admin dashboard.
+* Accept donation on your WordPress site for a cause.
+* Create a stripe payment button widget and add it to your sidebar.

 The setup is very easy.
 Once you have installed the plugin, all you need to do is enter your Stripe API credentials in the plugin settings (Settings -> Accept Stripe Payments) and your website will be ready to accept credit card payments.